BEING RESPONSIVE

 When it comes to search engine rankings, having

-is now recommended by Google
+a responsive web site is now recommended by Google

 as an industry best SEO practice.